jlam55555-playground/npm-hello-world/README.md

 # npm-hello-world
 A Hello, world!
 NPM package

 This package is an example of an NPM module deployed to the GitHub NPM registry.
+See how to create and set up a Node.JS application to use such a GitHub NPM registry package like this in [@jlam55555-playground/npm-hello-world-consumer][2].

 ### Creating the NPM package